What is PSD2?

 This means that customers will be prompted to provide additional information when making certain card payments.
 The two key payment types affected are face-to-face contactless transactions and online payments exceeding the values shown.

 How does this affect my business?

-This means that all businesses accepting face-to-face or online card payments will need to comply with SCA by March 2021.
-The regulation was originally due to come into force on 14th September 2019, however the implementation of SCA has been delayed by 18 months to give the industry time to comply with new security measures.
+This means that all businesses accepting face-to-face or online card payments will need to comply with SCA by 14th September 2021.

 How do I comply with the new security standards?